Did you know?

 Why is this important?

 Traditional transportation strategies addressed traffic and infrastructure concerns by constructing more roads.
-It’s been recognized that this strategy offers only short-term success as population growth and demand for roads increase at an exponential rate.
+It has been recognized that this strategy offers only short-term success as population growth and demand for roads increase at an exponential rate.
 Local, provincial and federal funding is limited and unable to support the future demand for transportation infrastructure.
 This affects us as residents as we bear the costs to maintain and build infrastructure, and the negative environmental and social impacts.